sr229/sr229/README.md

 ## Who am I?

-Hey, I'm Ayane Satomi, you also know me as Capuccino on Twitter or in osu!.
-I'm a hobbyist coder since middle school and I've been working on stuff with Docker and Kubernetes for almost 3 years as a hobby.
+Hey, I'm Ayase Minori, you also know me as Capuccino or Ayane Satomi on Twitter or in osu!.
+I'm a hobbyist coder since middle school and I've been working on stuff ranging from cloud-native technologies like Docker and Kubernetes to native application development with .NET, Rust and Zig.

-While I don't have that much of professional experience, I'm eager to learn and I'm willing to solve problems and cooperate with everyone to move a project.

 ## Have you done anything notable?